 - 1. Perform an Identify Command for CNS=07h to obtain the list of Active Namespace ID's associated with a specific command set. - 2.
-Perform an Identify Command for CNS=1Bh to an invalid namespace using a CSI value that indicates an I/O Command Set which is supported by the by that namespace.
+Perform an Identify Command for CNS=1Bh to an invalid namespace using a CSI value that indicates an I/O Command Set which is supported by the DUT.